 - pay for medical or psychiatric services or medications

 - pay your pension or social security benefits

 - arrange visas, licences, work or residency permits for other countries

-- intervene in immigration, customs or quarantine matters in other countries,
+- intervene in immigration, customs or quarantine matters in other countries

-- store lost property, or
+- store luggage or other personal items

-- receive or send postal items on your behalf.
+- receive or send postal items on your behalf

-- political unrest which leads us to advise you to leave the country and which might require the assisted departure or evacuation of Australians if there are no commercial options and
+- political unrest which leads us to advise you to leave the country and which might require the assisted departure or evacuation of Australians if there are no commercial options

-- events which cause major disruption and hardship to large numbers of Australians.
+- events which cause major disruption and hardship to large numbers of Australians

 - deploy expert teams to support affected Australians

 - liaise with the families of any Australians killed or injured